aat-sentinel/AAT-lite-miltrack/README.md

 - Changing channel / rx access requires removal of upper dome (simply lifts off)
 - Case fitment is not optimised - a little trimming may be required

+Printing:
+Print parts as light as you can - especially the top dome and cyclindrical parts.
+10% should be OK.
+As this is a heavy unit, this puts additional pressure on the pan servo.
+The tilt servo can take more weight than the standard Sentinel as it has lower gearing + bearing supports.